 All International Studies majors spend time abroad and study foreign language extensively.
 A final Capstone Project allows you to explore your individual interests in depth.

-Students considering the International Studies B.S. degree should take ECON-E 201 Microeconomics to develop a foundation for their upper-level courses.
+Students considering the International Studies B.S. degree should take ECON-E 251 Fundamentals of Economics to develop a foundation for their upper-level courses.

 Language study is a large component of the major.
 All International Studies majors complete six semesters of a foreign language, graduating with either an in-depth knowledge of one language or experience in multiple languages.